White Wine Reduction

 Avoid

-- Visible mold, cloudiness, or particle growth
+- Visible sediment, cloudiness, or particles floating in reduction

 Where to Find